 The two products are labeled differently due the FDA’s conditional approval of KBroVet-CA1.
 Please see the full product label and package insert for details.
 Additionally, the tablets are no longer scored, nor contain cyanocobalamin (vitamin B-12).
 All other ingredients remain the same.

-4. As a veterinarian, can I transition a patient from the previous bottle of KBroVet tablets directly to the new KBroVet-CA1 tablets without a washout or transition period?
+4. As a pet owner, can I transition my dog from the previous bottle of KBroVet tablets directly to the new KBroVet-CA1 tablets without a washout or transition period?

 The active ingredient, potassium bromide, is thought to exert its antiepileptic activity by passing through neuronal chloride ion channels, thereby hyperpolarizing neuronal membranes.
 With the neuronal membranes more negatively charged, this decreases the action potential across the synapse, thus raising the seizure threshold and stabilizing neurons against excitatory input from epileptic foci.

-9. Are there any special diet implications to keep in mind when prescribing KBroVet-CA1?
+6. Are there any special diet implications to keep in mind when my dog is prescribed KBroVet-CA1?